Q) How large is the International Program at Rutgers Preparatory School?

 A) No, Rutgers Prep's school year runs from September to June.
 We do not accept mid-year entry.

 Q) When will I receive my I-20?

 A) Rutgers Preparatory School issues I-20s beginning in early May for students who have applied, been accepted, and enrolled with the required initial 10% deposit, passport copy and financial documentation.
 Interviews at the embassies will be conducted in English as RPS is identified as a school without an ESL program.
-Arrival to the US should be planned for late August as classes begin in September.

 Q) What kind of support will I receive when I arrive at Rutgers Prep?

 A) All students have an academic advisor assigned to them and access to a guidance counselor.
 Advisors meet with students every Thursday until the student graduates.
 An International Dean of Students is assigned to the International Program, and develops an ongoing supportive relationship with each student.
-There is a Homestay Coordinator, overseeing the Homestay Program, who offers support and guidance.
+There is a Homestay Coordinator, through American Education Program, overseeing the Homestay Program, who offers support and guidance.
 College Counselors begin to work with the students midway through the student’s eleventh grade year.
 Additionally, with our low student/teacher ratio, students will find that teachers are accessible for extra help.

 Q) What do I need to bring with me to the United States to complete my health examination?